clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 Customize the Linux kernel source
 =================================

-In some cases, it may be necessary modify the kernel to suit your specific needs or test new kernel code as a developer.
+In some cases, it may be necessary to modify the kernel to suit your specific needs or test new kernel code as a developer.

 You can build and install a custom kernel, however you must: